Dr. Hege Langli Ersdal

 Professor in pediatrics at the Center for International Health in Bergen, with extensive experience in Global Health research.
 Thorkild is the co-supervisor of the PhD fellow Dr. Robert Moshiro.

 Pediatrician by profession and currently working at the Neonatal unit at Muhimbili National Hospital in Dar es Salaam.

 A licensed psychologist with a PhD degree in organizational psychology, Erling is currently working as a consultant at Haukeland University Hospital.
 He is the co-supervisor for PhD Fellow Estomih Mduma.

-PhD fellow at the Department of Electrical engineering and Computer science at the University of Stavanger, Huyen is doing her PhD research on biomedical signals from the Laerdal Newborn Resuscitation Monitor
+Vu completed her PhD in 2016 with the Department of Electrical engineering and Computer science at the University of Stavanger.
+Vu did her PhD research on biomedical signals from the Laerdal Newborn Resuscitation Monitor.

 Dr. Hussein Lesio Kidanto

 Currently working as a senior specialist in OB-GYN at Muhimbili National Hospital (MNH), Kidanto is the Principal Investigator for the Safer Births Project.
 Since 2009, he has been a member of steering committee for the National HBB project in Tanzania led by the Ministry of Health & Social Welfare.
 He is the supervisor for PhD fellows Dr. Pascal Mdoe and Dr. Robert Moshiro

 Dr. Paschal Mdoe is an obstetrician and gynecologist currently working at Haydom Lutheran Hospital as head of Department of Obstetrics and Gynecology.
 He is also one of the PHD fellows in the Safer Births project, doing his study on a randomized controlled trial on different fetal heart rate monitoring devices in Haydom and Muhimbili, and the role of human factors in fetal heart rate monitoring.

 Prof. Kjersti Engan